kaba2/react-mobx-signals/README.md

 ### Implementation

 Implementing the signals and slots mechanism is simple.
 For example, the source code for typed-signals library takes about 360 lines with comments and some additional bells and whistles.
-Modifying this library or rolling your own should not be out of reach for any project.
+Modifying this library or rolling your own should be in reach for any project.

 Connecting signals and slot with MobX
 -------------------------------------